 --Hans Hofmann, The Search for the Real

-The quote above says everything about my point of view.
-But Digital art has some unique characteristics.
+The quote above says everything about my own philosophy of art in a very succinct paragraph .
+However, Digital Art has unique characteristics.
 It realizes the dream of the Impressionists, to paint with light, and allows us to create works with more vivid colours than was possible before digital art.
 The colour space of “natural” media was always dulled by the binders and admixtures necessary to hold the paint or chalk together.
 My digital art paintbrush is a pressure sensitive Wacom stylus and my digital paints are made of light in all the visible colours of the spectrum.
 I also use traditional photography tools like my medium format Rolleiflex, and large format Ebony camera.
 These are my building blocks in combination with my digital skills.